GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Engineer
 - armed with an incendiary artillery turret
-- his turret inflict ensnares and burns its targets
+- his turret can ensnare and burn its targets
 - if its target is hit, he will shoot at the ensnared target
 - shooting the red spot on the turret will cause it to burn and ensnare everyone around it (TODO: verify if the turret is still operational afterwards)